TU-Coding-Outreach-Group/cog_summer_workshops_2022/data-wrangling-in-r/README.md

 ## Set Up (do before the workshop)
 1. Download the R-markdown script from Github
 2. Download the data used in the workshop
+3. Download the packages required for the workshop

 ## Workshop objectives:
 1. To demonstrate best practice when cleaning messy raw data